vwh/temp-mail/README.md

 If you have an unused domain and would like to contribute, you can donate it by following these steps:

-1.  **Create a Pull Request**: Add your domain and owner information to the `config/domains.ts` file in the `src` directory.
+1.  **Create a Pull Request**: Add your domain and owner information to `config/domains.ts` file in `src` directory.
-2.  **Nameserver Provisioning**: After your pull request, we will provide you with the nameservers to update for your domain.
+2.  **Nameserver Provisioning**: After your pull request, we will provide you with nameservers to update for your domain.

 ---